davidherney/moodle-format_onetopic/README.md

 # COURSE FORMAT Onetopic

-Package tested in: moodle 4.4+.
+Package tested in: moodle 4.4+ and 4.5+.

 ## QUICK INSTALL
 Download zip package, extract the onetopic folder and upload this folder into course/format/.